zyfu0408/dota2_data_visualization/README.md

 ---
 ### Team Visualization

-We are trying to show each hero’ performance during the Frankfurt Tournament in the hero page.
-The specific data for each hero covered including the draft part and the detailed part.
-For draft part, the data contains hero’s average ban/pick phase, average ban/pick position, ban/pick times and ban/pick rate.
-For the detailed part, the data covers hero’s appearance times, its win rate, the average level, the average GPM (gold per minute), the average XPM (experience per minute), and the average KDA ((kills + assists) / deaths).
+We are trying to show the teams and corresponding information that participate in the Frankfurt Tournament in the “Team” page.
+And It have three parts-the team logo, the bracket of all games, and the cross table of all compete, it contain the data about the score of one compete and which team survived.
+When click team logo, the timeline of this team will shown in the whole bracket.
+For the cross table, we can clearly get the information of win/loss between teams.

 ### Player Visualization